 Lorie Kane has triumphed on the golf course, represented Canada and is recognized as a leader for the sport.
 As a CP Ambassador, she embodies our ongoing support of women's golf through the CP Women's Open, and helps us elevate CP Has Heart as we continue to raise money and awareness for heart health.

-$2.3 million has been raised in support of children's heart health in the first two years of CP's title sponsorship of the event.
+$4.3 million has been raised in support of children's heart health in the first three years of CP's title sponsorship of the event.